 It’s Time to Consider Your Window Direction & Seasonality

-Vegetables tend to be warmth loving, so will be happiest in a southern or western window given all options.
-If you have truly unobstructed, direct light coming through this window you’ll likely be able to grow vegetables in the spring through fall – but as winter sets in you will almost certainly benefit from a grow light.
+Vegetables tend to be warmth-loving, so they will be happiest in a southern or western window given all options.
+If you have truly unobstructed, direct light coming through this window, you’ll likely be able to grow vegetables in the spring through fall – but as winter sets in, you will almost certainly benefit from a grow light.

 We consider the grow light an essential tool of indoor gardening and it’s easy to put vegetables in their “optimal” range with lights.
 The instructions below give practical instructions for our grow light, but if you’d like to have a deeper general understanding, check out the introduction to our grow light series.